 When you have diabetes it’s important to make healthier food choices and be smart with the snacks you choose, swapping things like crisps, biscuits and chocolate for yoghurts, unsalted nuts, seeds, fruits and vegetables.
 This will help to manage your diabetes and reduce your risk of long term complications.

-That said, Easter only comes once a year, so don’t worry about the odd one or two indulgences as these will not affect your long-term blood diabetes management.
+That said, celebrations such as Easter only come once a year, so don’t worry about the odd one or two indulgences as these will not affect your long-term diabetes management.

-It’s a myth that you can’t eat chocolate if you have diabetes, just eat it in moderation, rather than using it to satisfy hunger, and don’t eat a lot in one go as it affects your blood sugar levels.
+It’s a myth that you can’t eat chocolate if you have diabetes, just eat it in moderation, and try not to eat a lot in one go as it affects your blood sugar levels.

 Children and chocolate

 Easter is a fun time for children.
-There are Easter eggs to be eaten and Easter egg hunts they’ll want to be part of, so it’s important that they don’t feel that their diabetes excludes them from any of this.
-They’ll also want to enjoy a chocolate treat like their friends or siblings, which is fine, but parents might want to keep an eye on portion size.
+There are Easter eggs to be eaten and Easter egg hunts they’ll want to be part of, and having diabetes doesn’t stop them from being part of the fun.

-If you or your child carb counts, check the Easter egg label so that you can calculate how many carbs have been eaten and adjust insulin doses accordingly.
+Remember if you or your child carb counts, check the chocolate label so that you can calculate how many carbs have been eaten and adjust insulin doses accordingly.

-- Wean yourself onto good-quality dark chocolate (70 per cent cocoa is best).
-It has a stronger taste than milk chocolate, so you won't need to eat as much to satisfy your craving.
+- Try choosing good-quality dark chocolate (70% cocoa is best).
+It has a stronger taste than milk chocolate, so you are likely to eat a bit less.

 - Decide how much you are going to eat and put the rest of the chocolate away, out of reach.
-This should help prevent you from having 'just one more piece' and wolfing down the whole lot before you realise it.
+This should help prevent you from having 'just one more piece' and eating more than you planned too.